beartell/mbase/docs/source/inference/programs/simple-conversation/about.rst

 The program is a simple executable where you are having a dialogue with the LLM you provide.

-You can adjust the sampling parameters, thread counts, or supply a system prompt either from file or from string using the options.
+You can adjust the sampling parameters, thread count, or supply a system prompt either from file or from string using the options.

 At the end of the program, it will print useful information about